hammertoe/quernus_website/_posts/2015-08-5-i-love-our-build-system.md

 * 8:55am

     I get my daughter into the bike trailer and cycle off to drop her at summer camp for the day and head to the office. a great start to the day so far!
+The new app build is there waiting for Nicole when she wakes up in a few hours.